galtproject/galtproject-docs/en/Whitepaper.md

 ## Creating property records, disputes resolution and use cases in Private property registries

-### Creating and updating property records
+### Creating property records
-In the case of using a private registry, operations to create and update data on a land plot or property are carried out by the owner of the registry or by those who have been given the corresponding rights by the owner.
+In the case of using a private registry, operations to create token for land plot or property is carried out by the owner of the registry or by those who have been given the corresponding rights by the Owner.

+### Updating property records

 ## Governance
 The described system of smart contracts has a large number of parameters that require changes (depending on the current situation) as well as updating the code.
 These actions should be as decentralized as possible and at the same time carried out in the interests of the majority of participants.